 “Revenue management software contains a robust array of information that helps decision-makers maximise revenue by pinpointing marketing campaigns that yielded the most sales,” Stephen added.

-At Ruler Analytics, we use our platform and revenue management system, ChartMogul, to track and report on revenue driven by our marketing activities.
+At Ruler, we use our platform and revenue management system, ChartMogul, to track and report on revenue driven by our marketing activities.

 Coincidently, Shiv Gupta, CEO at Incrementors Web Solution, explained that they also use a similar process involving ChartMogul.